Hamuko/anifunnel/README.md

 ### Multi-season shows

 By default, anifunnel does not process episodes beyond the first season of a show.
 This is intentionally done as concatenating multiple different Anilist entries into a single Plex entry will reduce the likelihood that matching will succeed.
 If you want to enable multi-season matching anyways, you can use the `--multi-season` flag.
 Doing so will cause anifunnel to ignore Plex season numbers.

+### Management interface

+You can customise the anime title and episode number matching logic for anifunnel using the management interface.
+You can reach the management interface by going to `/admin` (or `/`, which will redirect to the correct URL) using your browser. anifunnel will load your watching list from Anilist and allow setting a custom title (exact match) and/or an episode offset.

+**Important:** These overrides are currently stored in-memory only and will disappear once anifunnel is terminated.
+You will need to redo any applicable overrides after starting anifunnel up again.

 ## Disclaimer